About Wicked Campers Australia

 Network and Locations

-Wicked operates depots across 12 Australian cities: Sydney, Brisbane, Melbourne, Adelaide, Perth, Cairns, Darwin, Hobart, Alice Springs, Broome, Exmouth and Airlie Beach.
+Wicked operates depots across 11 Australian cities: Sydney, Brisbane, Melbourne, Adelaide, Perth, Cairns, Darwin, Hobart, Alice Springs, Broome and Exmouth.
 One-way rentals between depots are available, which makes the classic east coast loop or a top-end crossing genuinely doable without a return flight to retrieve your car.
 For budget travellers planning a one-directional adventure — Sydney to Cairns, Perth to Darwin — this network is one of the strongest arguments for going Wicked over a smaller operator.

 If you are comparing options for the east coast, it is worth reading our Travellers Autobarn review for a similar budget-price bracket with a different vehicle style, or our Maui review if you want to see what the premium end of the same trip looks like.
 For Western Australia specialists, WA Experts runs a tighter network but with vehicles built specifically for the west.